 Our worldviews are worlds apart!

-My faith is the result of the regenerative work of the Holy Spirit whereby I was made a new creation in Christ.
-Likewise, God has enabled me to believe the truths that I previously suppressed.
+My salvation is the result of the regenerative work of the Holy Spirit whereby I was made a new creation in Christ.
+Likewise, God has enabled me to believe the truths that I previously suppressed through the sanctifying work of His Spirit.
 In my unbelieving state, I ignorantly and willfully denied the truths that I now believe.
 What is the difference?
 God’s amazing grace!

 In response to this amazing gift, I search for reasons why Christianity is a viable explanation of the universe and human existence.
 Although I don’t have all the answers, I believe that the eternal God revealed Himself in the person of Jesus Christ.
 Likewise, I believe that Jesus died both as a sacrifice for my sins and as my substitute, that he rose from the dead, and he ascended back to the Father.
 Although there is significant historical evidence to support the New Testament claims about Jesus’ life, death, and resurrection, there is nothing, apart from faith, to support the Christian belief that Jesus is currently interceding for believers and seated at the right hand of God (lit. “in the seat of authority).
 Yet, I believe that He has received all authority in heaven and the earth and is continuously interceding for Christians.
 However, I don’t believe any of the above claims because of modern science, which can neither prove nor disprove my presuppositions about God.
 To the contrary, I believe because God has made me alive in Christ.